 There is no penalty for paying property taxes any time in the same calendar year in which they are levied, so a large percentage of property taxes levied in FY20-21 budgets will be paid in late 2020.
 As a result, there is no way yet to estimate the true impact of the current economic circumstances on property tax payments.
 However, concerns have been raised regarding vehicle property tax payments that have been deferred by state legislation.
-Estimates are that \$200 million in vehicle property tax is eligible to be deferred over a period of six months.
-Much of that amount will not be paid.
+Estimates are that \$200 million in vehicle property tax is eligible to be deferred over a period of six months, much will never be paid.
 Concerns are also raised regarding homeowners' ability to make property tax payments if their mortgage payments were deferred for any part of 2020.
-This estimate represents just a 2% decline in municipal property tax collection rates.
+Even just a 2% drop in property tax collection would be \$57 million lost.